 - To develop healthy sportsmanship.

 - To establish a proper organisational structure for tennis.

-- To acquire and properly spend funds in accordance with the University policy.
+- To acquire and properly spend funds in accordance with the university’s policy.

-Every year a number of first years are admitted to the NWU PUK Tennis programme from bursary applications that have been received.
+Every year a number of first-years are admitted to the NWU PUK Tennis programme from bursary applications that have been received.
 The closing date for applications is 31 August.
 The players who have not received bursaries may qualify for a bursary during the following year based on their performance throughout the year.
-Bursary awards are made possible by funding from the University itself.
-Applicants should carefully scrutinise the terms and conditions on which bursaries are awarded.
+Bursary awards are made possible by funding from the university itself.
+Applicants should carefully scrutinise the terms and conditions according to which bursaries are awarded.

-To be selected for the NWU PUK Tennis programme, a player must be registered with the North-West University Potchefstroom Campus for a degree or diploma of their choice.
+To be selected for the NWU PUK Tennis programme, a player must be registered with the Potchefstroom Campus of the NWU for a degree or diploma of their choice.